 These are the five favourite things that the guests at Riad el Zohar like to see.
 They are in no particular order.
 All are easy to reach on foot, especially from el Zohar.

 The Secret Garden

-Situated in Mouassine district, The Secret Garden was started at the end of the 16th century but was allowed to fall into disrepair & its buildings destroyed or derelict, with shanty buildings on site.
-The garden was recently restored by two Italian businessmen and the gardens planned and planted by Tom Stuart-Smith the well-known English gardener.
+Situated in Mouassine district, The Secret Garden was built at the end of the 16th century but was allowed to fall into disrepair & its buildings destroyed or derelict, with shanty buildings on site.
+The garden was recently restored by two Italian businessmen and the gardens planned and planted by Tom Stuart-Smith, the well-known English gardener.
 A great feature is the original layout of the water channels and basins.

 Marrakech had piped underground fresh water 450 years ago, 300 years before London so it is a delight to see this astonishing ancient engineering explained!
 A must see is the two short videos right at the back of the complex.
 One shows the massive planning and work that went into this project and the other explains how the massive water engineering project worked throughout the City.
 This whole project is a delight and one of the favourite attractions for our guests.